helloworld-YY/RemoPhysEmo/README.md

 This repository contains the official implementation and dataset introduction for the paper **"RemoPhysEmo: A multimodal emotion dataset with remotely sensed physiological signals via video and radar"**.

+## 📖 Dataset Description
+We propose **RemoPhysEmo**, a large-scale multimodal emotion dataset containing synchronized facial videos and millimeter-wave radar data collected during emotion elicitation tasks.
+The dataset can be used for two tasks: 1) remote-sensor-based **multimodal rPPG measurement**; and 2) remote-sensor-based **multimodal emotion recognition**.

 ## 📖 Introduction

 Emotion recognition is a fundamental task in affective computing.
 Existing multimodal emotion research concerns more of non-physiological modalities, such as video, audio, and text, whereas physiological signals remain insufficiently explored.

-To bridge this gap, we introduce **RemoPhysEmo**, a new multimodal emotion dataset with remotely sensed physiological signals consisting of photoplethysmography (PPG), millimeter-wave radar, and facial videos.

 <p align="center">
   <img src="assets/1.png" width="80%">
 </p>
 <p align="center"><b>Figure 1:</b> Overview of the RemoPhysEmo multimodal dataset.</p>
+To bridge this gap, we introduce **RemoPhysEmo**, a new multimodal emotion dataset with remotely sensed physiological signals consisting of photoplethysmography (PPG), millimeter-wave radar, and facial videos.

 <p align="center">
   <img src="figure/ExampleVideo_gif.gif" width="80%">